How to Grow Cluster Beans in Containers At Home?

 Cluster Beans Harvesting

 Just like peer beans, cluster beans also need to be harvested using a pair of garden scissors.
 You should refrain from pulling by hand as this tends to damage the plant and other flowers and young pods on the branch.
-The flower to pod maturing time of cluster beans is higher in comparison to its more popular peers like long beans or French beans.
-10-15 days is required for the pods to mature.

 The flowers of cluster beans start blooming after 4-6 weeks from its planting.
 Next the seedpods form and get ready to be harvested within 8-12 weeks as per the growing conditions.
 The seedpods need to be harvested young if you are planning on using it as a vegetable.
-During this stage the seedpods remain soft and slimy and sport a greenish hue.
-But if you are planning on growing it for the seeds, then the pods should be allowed to dry on plant.

 Pests and Diseases